andgineer/uv-venv/README.md

 Github Action to install [uv](https://github.com/astral-sh/uv) and create a virtual environment.

-It works on both Unix and Windows.
+Compatible with Unix and Windows.

 <br clear="left"/>

-This action is necessary because if you try to use uv in a GitHub Action without virtual environment, you will get an error on Windows like this:
+### Why
+This action prevents Windows installation errors that occur when using uv without a virtual environment:

 ```shell
 error: failed to remove file `C:\hostedtoolcache\windows\Python\3.10.11\x64\Lib\site-packages\../../Scripts/uv.exe`
   Caused by: Access is denied. (os error 5)
 ```

-This happens because, without a virtual environment, it tries to modify the global one, which is not allowed.
+The error occurs because uv attempts to modify the global Python environment, which is restricted in GitHub Actions.

 ## Usage